+A natural habitat for swans, geese and wild birds.
 If you like to see swans then this is the place, you can almost guarantee you’ll see them anytime of the year here in or around the lake.
 Just remember not to get to close and keep your dogs on a lead, they’re more than capable of causing fatal injuries to a small dog.
 The South West Coastal Path runs right past the beach head North toward the Promenade and Paignton Harbour or head south toward Oyster Cove and Brixham.

 - Tip: if it rains you can dive for cover under the old spanish barn (known to locals as the long bench) or the bandstand.

 In the Park there is a long grave which bemuses curios visitors.
 ‘The Mayor’s Grave’ has a granite headstone with a simple inscription.
 Goodrington Park was consecrated ground – a significant fact which helps to dismiss the theory that this is a grave of a suicide victim.
 However, 300 French sailors are reputedly buried beneath the park.
 A convent of Roman Catholic nuns cared for French prisoners of war.
 The Major was supposed killed in action but because he was English and a Major, he had the privilege of a head-stone and a marked grave.